pradyuprasad/linksbot/roadmap.md

 Also: implement SaveText using transactions so that it doesn't blow up next time

-1. write get_replacement(link, client) function //
+~~1. write get_replacement(link, client) function //~~
-What does it do?
-If the user sends a link that has already been inserted, get_replacement takes in the link and the client object  and sends a string out with the link and all the tags associated with that link. //
+~~What does it do?
+If the user sends a link that has already been inserted, get_replacement takes in the link and the client object  and sends a string out with the link and all the tags associated with that link. //~~
-Current guess is to get link id from link, find all tags associated with that link id, wrap all of those in a string and return string
+~~Current guess is to get link id from link, find all tags associated with that link id, wrap all of those in a string and return string~~

 2. write general get function. user should input a tag and get all links associated with that tag (with THEIR username!!)
 3. write random function? to be deicded